iter-tools/iter-tools/API.md

 **size(iterable)**

-Returns the number of values yielded by an iterable.
+Returns the number of values in `iterable` by iterating over it.
+Will optimize by reading the `length` property if `iterable` is an array, or `size` if it is a `Map` or `Set`.

+Note: the optimizations on `Map` and `Set` are not guaranteed to trigger, in particular because the `instanceof` check can be fragile [in certain circumstances](https://stackoverflow.com/questions/49832187/how-to-understand-js-realms).

 ```js
 size([1, 2, 3]); // 3